eyana-m/project-joan/logs.md

 1. Django-Import-Export library for importing and exporting data to csv
 2. Improved Filtering in admin
 3. Added sample project data - BoC Trade.
 This is to avoid being too constricted with PEMC's use case.
 4. Improvement: GrandParents as ForeignKey

+### September 2, 2017 - Saturday

+1. Data Prep - Project 2
+2. Polished models
+3. Added inlines for Project
+4. Next: Focus on UX in traceability first,
+5. Later: Management part.
+Sprints